fabianp/hrf_estimation/README.rst

 Hemodynamic Response Function (HRF) estimation from functional MRI data
 =======================================================================

+**Update March 2018: This package is provided with the hope that it is useful for reproducing the experiments in the papers mentioned below.
+It is however not actively maintained**

 This is a Python package that implements several methods for the joint estimation of HRF and activation patterns (aka beta-map) from fMRI (BOLD) signal.